thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

 This document is meant to be part of the MFront documentation.
 It will be available on the MFront website and on the ResearchGate page of the project.
-The authors have carefully checked that no unpublished material data has been used in the examples.
+The authors have carefully checked that no unpublished material data have been used in the examples.

 ## Outline